Well, well, well, looky what I have here, ladies and gentlemen, my formerly nicotine-stained fingers.

 The Israelis think that this is not a correct assessment.

-And just because there's a little fog out there and you can't see through the fog and not know what somebody's doing doesn't mean they're not down there doing it.
+And just because there's a little fog out there and you can't see through the fog and not know what somebody's doing doesn't mean they're not down there doing it, being hidden by the fog.

-And every nuclear power, aside from us, every nuclear power has has reached its nuclear objective under the cover of darkness.
+And every nuclear power, aside from us, every nuclear power has reached its nuclear objective under the cover of darkness.

 They have done it in secret.